-- 5.1 It is essential that those employed by security force agencies to investigate piracy or armed robbery against ships have demonstrated investigation skills and competencies, as well as maritime knowledge/experience.
-Offenders are ultimately land-based, and it is likely that it is on land they will be most vulnerable to detection.
+- 5.1 It is essential that those employed by security force agencies to investigate piracy or armed robbery against ships shall have demonstrated investigation skills and competencies, as well as maritime knowledge/experience.
+Offenders are ultimately land-based, and it is likely that it is on land that they will be most vulnerable to detection.
 Associates may be prepared to give information against them, for example, and it is there that they will be spending the proceeds of their crime.
-It is also probable that offenders will be involved in other offences such as carrying of illegal immigrants, and useful intelligence may be lost if investigators are too compartmentalised in their approach. - 5.2 Conventional detective methods offer the best chance to identify and apprehend pirates and perpetrators of armed robbery. - 5.3 It may be appropriate to link anti-piracy measures to anti-smuggling patrols or efforts to prevent drug smuggling or unlawful drug trafficking, so minimising duplication of effort and leading to saving of resources.
-Wherever possible, inter-agency approach to investigation should be adopted.
+It is also probable that offenders will be involved in other offences such as carrying illegal immigrants, and useful intelligence may be lost if investigators are too compartmentalised in their approach. - 5.2 Conventional detective methods offer the best chance of identifying and apprehending pirates and perpetrators of armed robbery. - 5.3 It may be appropriate to link anti-piracy measures to anti-smuggling patrols or efforts to prevent drug smuggling or unlawful drug trafficking, thus minimising duplication of effort and saving resources.
+Wherever possible, an inter-agency approach to investigation should be adopted.